hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/669_28_saturday_july_20.md

 ---
-title: 'RECORDED BY MISS S. E. WALDO
+title: '669 RECORDED BY MISS S. E. WALDO

   (A DISCIPLE)'

 ---

 ## RECORDED BY MISS S. E. WALDO (A DISCIPLE)